raphaelsty/cherche/docs/rank/encoder.md

 ## Pre-trained encoders

 Here is the list of models provided by [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html).
-A more detailed version of this table and every details about models can be found on their website.This list of models is not exhaustive, there are a wide range of models available with [Hugging Face](https://huggingface.co/models?pipeline_tag=sentence-similarity&sort=downloads) and in many languages.
+We can find a more detailed version of this table and every detail about models on their website.
+This list of models is not exhaustive; there is a wide range of models available with [Hugging Face](https://huggingface.co/models?pipeline_tag=sentence-similarity&sort=downloads) and in many languages.

 |                                          Model                                      |                      Avg.
 Performance                       |                      Speed                       |                      Model Size                       |
 |:---------------------------------------------------------------------------------------:|:-----------------------------------------------------------:|:------------------------------------------------:|:-----------------------------------------------------:|